 As everyone is trying to catch the last rays of the day at the peak, the trams after sunset have the tendency to be very full.
 As such, we took an earlier ride back and enjoyed stunning views on our way downhill.

 When you explore Sandia Peak, you can buy your tickets at Sandia Peak Tramway online in order to skip the line when you're at the base station.
 Don't forget to bring an extra layer of clothing, as the peak is easily a few degrees cooler than the city.
+Even more so once the sun sets.

 1) Water and sunscreen.